Genetic Code and DNA Replication

 Introduction

-The genetic code is a set of rules that dictate how the information encoded in DNA is used to direct the synthesis of proteins.
+The genetic code is a set of rules that dictates how the information encoded in DNA is used to direct the synthesis of proteins.
 DNA replication is the process by which DNA makes a copy of itself, ensuring that the genetic information is passed on to daughter cells.
 These two processes are fundamental to the functioning of all living cells and are essential for the inheritance of traits from one generation to the next.

 Basic Concepts

 DNA is a polymer composed of four different nucleotides: adenine (A), cytosine (C), guanine (G), and thymine (T).
 The sequence of these nucleotides along the DNA strand encodes the genetic information.
 Proteins are polymers composed of 20 different amino acids.
 The genetic code specifies which amino acids will be included in a protein and the order in which they will be arranged.
+This code is based on codons, three-nucleotide sequences that each specify a particular amino acid (or a stop signal).

 DNA Replication